-There is an exception for employees who work in healthcare facilities that are owned/operated by FSU.
-Employees in these facilities will be required to demonstrate two negative tests that are obtained at least 24 hours apart before they are allowed to return to patient care activities based on CDC recommendations.
+Employees who work in healthcare facilities that are owned/operated by FSU will be required to demonstrate two negative tests that are obtained at least 24 hours apart before they are allowed to return to patient care activities based on CDC recommendations.

-Employees will not be required to complete follow-up testing in order to be cleared to return to campus after a positive COVID-19 result.
+Employees will not be required to complete follow-up testing to be cleared to return to campus after a positive COVID-19 result.
 However, in some cases, a primary care physician may recommend additional testing.
 An employee may also opt to complete testing for clearance to return to campus rather than providing a note from their health care provider as outlined above.
-Visit the Tallahassee Memorial testing webpage for information on testing sites in the area.
+Visit the Leon County Vaccine and Testing Site Finder for information on testing sites in the area.

 There may be other situations where follow-up testing is also appropriate, such as known workplace exposures.
 In these cases, the employee should coordinate with HR to schedule additional testing.

-- You were within 6 feet of someone who has COVID-19 for at least consecutive 15 minutes.
+- You were within 6 feet of someone who has COVID-19 for at least 15 cumulative minutes.

 - You had direct physical contact with the person (touched, hugged, or kissed them).